nirvik7/cse15l-lab-reports/labreport2.md

 Add:

 To add an element, the handleRequest method is called again.
-The "/add" in the url leads us to the first else-if statement where a String array is created with the parameters after "?".
+The "/add" in the url leads us to the first else-if statement where a String array called parameters is created that checks the remainder of the url after finding the query symbol, "?".
 The two parts are split by the "=" sign where the method will check if parameter[0] is "s".
-If so, parameter[1], the element to be added, is added into the ArrayList called listElement.
+If so, parameter[1], the element to be added, is added into the ArrayList called engineList.
 The screen will print out a message notifying the user that their element has been added.

 ![SS2](https://lh3.googleusercontent.com/drive-viewer/AJc5JmR70wCYwj4Ls2sXCgxYoPLpGlcvtvqkOUXj4PIVj6lbQb4dAeGjqv467M31PkIMb9V24QHanjD6HXEg7g-wL3oEg3mXkA=w1920-h901)

 Query:

+Finally, we have the query function that again calls the handleRequest method.
+This time, the "/search" in the url leads us to the second else-if statement that does initially does the same thing as the first else-if statement.
+However, here parameter[1] is what is to be searched, so the method searches for this string in the elements in engineList and prints all the matches out.

 ![SS3](https://lh3.googleusercontent.com/drive-viewer/AJc5JmQQlvExvXcIAan3mIVYSsW7UJ_e7IY5TqF1IT_DQOW6tBDhGnxVdV3-hjb8vqNbRp7cE0FGDpqqgjj8m6eoSYOGoRR0=w1920-h901)